GermainZ/dev-host-cl/README.md

 dev-host-cl
 ===========
 dev-host-cl is a python script that allows you to upload and manage files to http://d-h.st (Dev-Host) from a shell.
-It can be used anonymously or using your account credentials.
+It can be used anonymously or with your account's credentials.

 Download
 ========